-In summer expect to get hot so breathable clothing is good.
-Ideally you need to cover most of your skin in case you fall over.
-In winter dress warm - gloves, hat and warm coat.
+In summer, expect to get hot so breathable clothing is best, but cover most of your skin in case you fall over.
+In winter, dress warm – bring gloves, hat and a warm coat.
 Layers are a good idea.

-This varies as it all depends on the weather.
-On the voicemail message left the night before your booking we will specify the time to meet at our shop.
-Start times may vary according to the weather but usually it is 9am.
-The finish time is usually late afternoon.
+This varies depending on the weather.
+On the voicemail message left the night before your booking, we will specify the time to meet at our shop.
+Start times will vary depending on the weather conditions.

 What if the weather is bad?

-Please phone the office (answer phone) after 7:30pm on the day before your booking to check if we will be going ahead or not (flying is weather dependant).
-If the weather proves unsafe for teaching you will receive credit for another day.
+Please phone the office after 7:30pm on the day before your booking.
+An answer phone message will tell you whether or not we are going ahead (flying is weather dependent).
+If the weather makes it unsafe for teaching, you will receive credit for another day.
+The main reason we can not fly is strong winds and rain.
 You will need to ring and re-book.
 The sooner you come back the better.

 What is a Paraglider?

-A paraglider is a foot-launched, ram-air, aerofoil canopy, designed to be flown and landed with no other energy requirements other than the wind, gravity and the pilots musclepower.
-A Paraglider descends at about 200 ft per minute.
-However, if the air is rising faster than the glider is descending (as often happens) the glider will gain height, Flights of many hours and quite long distances are not uncommon and easily possible, record breaking flights in the UK are around 200 kilometres.
-Paragliders are designed for soaring flight unlike Parachutes which are designed to descend.
+A paraglider is a foot-launched, ram-air, aerofoil canopy, designed to be flown and landed with no other energy inputs other than the wind, gravity and a little muscle power.
+A paraglider descends at around 200ft per minute.
+However, if the air is rising faster than the glider is descending (as often happens) the glider will gain height.
+Flights of many hours and long distances are perfectly possible, and record-breaking flights in the UK are around 200km.
+Paragliders are designed for soaring flight unlike parachutes which are designed to descend.

 Is Paragliding Safe?

 Flying, like any other adventure sport, has its associated risks and to operate safely in any kind of aviation environment one must strive at all times to minimize those risks.
-The most important pre-requisites to learning to fly safely are: pilot attitude, competent instruction, and safe equipment.
-If these conditions are met the slow speeds and inherent stability of paragliders can provide a safe and easy way to experience Flying with the Birds!
+The most important pre-requisites to learning to fly safely are: pilot attitude, competent instruction, and good quality equipment.
+If these conditions are met, the slow speeds and inherent stability of paragliders ensure that the sport is a secure and easy way to experience flying with the birds!

 How high can you fly?